-Total clinical trials registered around the world on EB are 79, with the major number of trials at medical centers and sites located in United States (40), France (16), UK (11), Austria (10) and Australia (6).
+Total clinical trials registered around the world on EB are 79, with the major number of trials at medical centers and sites located in the United States (48), France (18), UK (10), Austria (10), and Australia (6).

 Epidermolysis bullosa Global Clinical Trial Feasibility on CREDEVO

 A clinical trial on Epidermolysis bullosa was explored at different locations.
-In one part, feasibility was assessed in U.S.A., while in another part, countries in Europe, Asia-Pac and Africa regions were assessed for conducting this multicentric trial.
+In one part, feasibility was assessed in the USA., while in another part, countries in Europe, Asia-Pac, and Africa regions were assessed for conducting this multicentric trial.

-The clinical trial was evaluated in medical centers and sites located in USA, India, South Africa, Australia, Denmark, Norway and Canada.
+The clinical trial was evaluated in medical centers and sites located in the USA, India, South Africa, Australia, Denmark, Norway, and Canada.

-- The primary objective of the trial is to assess the efficacy with safety as secondary objective.
+- The primary objective of the trial is to assess the efficacy of safety as a secondary objective.

-- Inclusion criteria for the study was, male or female at least 12 years of age (for Cohort 2) and at least 6 months of age to 11 years (for Cohort 3) at screening.
+- The inclusion criteria for the study was, male or female at least 12 years of age (for Cohort 2) and at least 6 months of age to 11 years (for Cohort 3) at the screening.

 - The subjects who have EBS lesions that are infected (need antimicrobial therapy) were excluded.

-- Clinical trial feasibility was assessed with sites/investigators from USA, India, South Africa, Australia, Denmark, Norway and Canada for one trial and with site/investigator from USA for second trial.
+- Clinical trial feasibility was assessed with sites/investigators from the USA, India, South Africa, Australia, Denmark, Norway, and Canada for one trial and with site/investigator from the USA for the second trial.

 - Feedback, from sites/investigators with patient recruitment potential, varied in different countries.
-However, on an average, recruitment rate found in this feasibility was 7 patients / 4 months.
+However, on average, the recruitment rate found in this feasibility was 7 patients / 4 months.